neutralino/neutralino.github.io/about.md

 Cornell University.
 My PhD research topic was the search for new fundamental particles with the Compact Muon Solenoid experiment at the Large Hadron Collider.

+This blog is a collection of musings in machine learning techniques, with a heavy emphasis on their applications to understanding physical phenomena.